jkoschma/genexplain-platform/docs/source/Workflows.md

 For non-changed genes : LogFoldChange < 0.002 and LogFoldChange > -0.002
 ```

-The resulting tables of up-regulated, down-regulated, and non-changed Illumina probeset IDs are converted into Ensembl gene tablse with the Convert table method and annotated with additional gene information (gene descriptions, gene symbols, and species) via the Annotate table method([output example][Illumina hyper output]).
+The resulting tables of up-regulated, down-regulated, and non-changed Illumina probeset IDs are converted into Ensembl gene tables with the Convert table method and annotated with additional gene information (gene descriptions, gene symbols, and species) via the Annotate table method ([output example][Illumina hyper output]).

 [Illumina hyper report]: